We tie every Toast and Square payout to your bank deposit, to the cent, so you catch what came up short and know Friday's payroll clears.

 Month to month, no contract.
 Export everything to Excel with exact values and disconnect in two clicks.
 The spreadsheet was always yours.

-Run the free check on your own Toast or Square export — no login.
+Run the free check on your own Toast or Square export, no login required.
 Or walk the demo on sample data first.

 $99/mo per company · no contract · see pricing